fortinet-solutions-cse/sdwan-advpn-reference/Project_Template_Reference.md

 %}
 ```

-To summarize, when onboarding a new device, the following three types of meta fields must be set:
+To summarize, when onboarding a new device, the following three types of variables must be set:

-1. The meta fields `region` and `profile`, correctly classifying the device in the project
+1. The variables `region` and `profile`, correctly classifying the device in the project

-1. The meta fields implicitly used by the provided templates
+1. The variables implicitly used by the provided templates

-1. The meta fields explicitly used in your Project template
+1. The variables explicitly used in your Project template

-The following table summarizes all the required per-device meta fields:
+The following table summarizes all the required per-device variables:

 | Parameter        | Values      | Description                                                            | Example        |
 |------------------|-------------|------------------------------------------------------------------------|----------------|